lextoumbourou/notes/notes/reference/papers/large-scale-contrastive-language-audio-pre-training-with-feature-fusion-and-keyword-to-caption-augmentation.md

 mel_fusion = torch.stack([mel_shrink, mel_chunk_front, mel_chunk_middle, mel_chunk_back], dim=0)
 ```

-Compared with the "slice & vote" method, the feature fusion also saves training time as we only process audio slices in the first few layers.
+Compared with the "slice & vote" method, the feature fusion saves training time as we only process audio slices in the first few layers.

 ### Keyword-to-Caption Augmentation

-See Main Contributions section.
+See the Main Contributions section.

 ## Experiments

 Three experiments were conducted:

-The first two they evaluate using recall and mean average precision (mAP) on audio-to-text and text-to-audio.
+They evaluated the first two using recall and mean average precision (mAP) on audio-to-text and text-to-audio.

 * Try different audio and text encoders to get the best baseline model.
 * Train model on various dataset sizes, with feature fusion and keyword-to-caption augmentation to verify the efficacy of proposed methods.

-The last, they do zero-shot and supervised audio classification experiments to evaluate the generalisation ability of the downstream tasks.
+Lastly, they do zero-shot and supervised audio classification experiments to evaluate the generalisation ability of the downstream tasks.

 ### Hyper-parameters and Training Details